jeffhonghou/used_car_analysis/README.md

 From a business perspective, we are tasked with identifying key drivers for used car prices.
 In the CRISP-DM overview, we are asked to convert this business framing to a data problem definition.
 Using a few sentences, reframe the task as a data task with the appropriate technical vocabulary.

 #### Reframed data task
-The objective of this task is to frame a supervised regression problem with the target variable being the price of used cars.
+- The objective of this task is to frame a supervised regression problem with the target variable being the price of used cars.
 Using the provided dataset, we aim to identify which vehicle features, such as year, mileage, manufacturer, condition, and title status, etc., have the most significant influence on pricing.
 This will be done through statistical analysis and by evaluating feature importance in predictive models.
 Additionally, we will train and compare several machine learning models, including Linear Regression, Ridge, and Lasso, to accurately predict used car prices based on these key attributes.
+##### Research questions
+- Which vehicle features (e.g., year, title status, condition, mileage) have the greatest impact on used car prices?
+- How well can we predict used car prices using this dataset, and what is the model’s expected error?

 ### Data Understanding
 After considering the business understanding, we want to get familiar with our data.
 Write down some steps that you would take to get to know the dataset and identify any quality issues within.
 Take time to get to know the dataset and explore what information it contains and how this could be used to inform your business understanding.

 #### Step 1:
-Load the dataset and inspect the structure by viewing column names, data types, and non-null counts.
+- Load the dataset and inspect the structure by viewing column names, data types, and non-null counts.
 #### Step 2:
-Display summary statistics of the dataset to understand the distribution and central tendencies of numerical features.
+- Display summary statistics of the dataset to understand the distribution and central tendencies of numerical features.
 #### Step 3:
-Display the first 5 rows.
+- Display the first 5 rows.
 #### Step 4:
-Display the total missing value percentages per column.
+- Display the total missing value percentages per column.
 ##### Step 4.1
-The 'size' column will be dropped due to having more than 70% missing values, which makes it unreliable for analysis.
+- The 'size' column will be dropped due to having more than 70% missing values, which makes it unreliable for analysis.
 Additionally, based on domain knowledge, the 'VIN' and 'id' columns are unique identifiers and are unlikely to have any meaningful impact on the car’s price.
 The 'region','model', and 'state' columns are also dropped to avoid large number of columns after applying the One-hot encoding.
 #### Step 5
-Use plots to detect the potential relationships between each of the numeric features and the price.
+- Use plots to detect the potential relationships between each of the numeric features and the price.
 #### Step 6
-Use plots to detect the potential relationships between each of the non-numeric features and the price.
+- Use plots to detect the potential relationships between each of the non-numeric features and the price.

 ### Data Preparation